-IPSEA Legal Resources Portal Young people Supporting young people IPSEA was originally a support service for parents – hence our name, Independent Parental Special Education Advice.
+Get involved Young people Supporting young people IPSEA was originally a support service for parents.
 The Children and Families Act 2014 created the category of ‘young people’ – those aged 16-25 – who exercise their own rights, rather than their parents exercising those rights for them.
 You may be contacted by a parent who is supporting their young person with an appeal.
 This is fine – many young people might find (for example) amending a working document too complicated, and so they’re happy for their parent to help them with this.
 This was confirmed in Buckinghamshire County Council v SJ UKUT 254 (AAC).
 You just need to be clear that the young person is the one who should ultimately make the decisions.
 If you get a call from a young person, then IPSEA’s position is that although we don’t directly market to young people, we would never turn away a young person who contacted us.
 If you believe the young person would benefit from an advocate or a supporter they can meet with face-to-face, their local IASS service may be able to help.
+Just for Kids Law also offers direct legal advice and advocacy on a wide variety of issues.
 If a young person does not have the mental capacity to make decisions in relation to their education and/or their appeal, then their parent can bring the appeal instead.
 For more information see the section on mental capacity.